viniciuscoscia/Data-Structure-and-Algorithms/udacity/data_structures/challenge/explanation_3.md

 The whole function has Linear (O(N)) time complexity, as it grows as bigger is the data to encode.

 huffman_decoding:
-Used a list to hold the data and recursive function to decode.
+Used a list to hold the data and recursive function to decode, adding new characters to the list, then converting it to String
 Function is O(Log N)